Bullsbrook

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Bullsbrook had a median taxpayer income of $59,089 and an average of $76,256 according to AreaSearch's aggregation of postcode level ATO data for the financial year 2022.
-These figures are high compared to Greater Perth's median income of $58,380 and average income of $78,020 in the same period.
-Based on a Wage Price Index growth rate of 11.61% from financial year 2022 to March 2025, estimated current incomes would be approximately $65,949 (median) and $85,109 (average).
-Census data shows that household, family, and personal incomes in Bullsbrook are around the 61st percentile nationally.
-The largest income segment consists of 37.3% earning between $1,500 and $2,999 weekly, with a total of 2,795 residents in this bracket.
-This is similar to the surrounding region where 32.0% fall into this bracket.
+Bullsbrook had a median taxpayer income of $59,089 and an average of $76,256 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
+This is high nationally compared to Greater Perth's median income of $58,380 and average income of $78,020.
+By September 2025, estimates based on a 14.2% Wage Price Index growth would be approximately $67,480 (median) and $87,084 (average).
+Census data shows household, family and personal incomes in Bullsbrook are around the 61st percentile nationally.
+The largest income bracket comprises 37.3% earning between $1,500 to $2,999 weekly, with 2,934 residents falling into this category, similar to the surrounding region where 32.0% occupy this bracket.
 High housing costs consume 16.4% of income, but strong earnings place disposable income at the 60th percentile nationally.
-The area's SEIFA income ranking places it in the fifth decile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income